Silver gull: Adult

 The head, body, and tail of an adult silver gull are white, and the wings are light grey with white-spotted, black tips.
 Adults range from 40–45 cm in length.
 Their wingspan ranges from 27 to 31 cm.
 Adults have bright red beaks which gets brighter during breeding or when they get older.

 Juvenile

 Juveniles have brown patterns on their wings, and a dark beak.

 Distribution and habitat

 Silver gulls are found in all states of Australia, as well as New Zealand and New Caledonia.
-It is a common species near human habitations and beaches, having adapted well to urban environments and thriving around shopping centres and garbage dumps.
+It is a common species near human habitations and beaches, having adapted well to urban environments and thriving around shopping centres and rubbish tips.
 Their successful adaption to urban habitats have seen their population increase in areas of human activity, with the availability of nesting grounds the only limiting factor on population growth.

 Silver gulls have twice been recorded in the United States; one bird was shot in August 1947 at the mouth of the Genesee River, Lake Ontario, and another was photographed in Salem County, New Jersey, in autumn 1996.
 Both are believed to have escaped from captivity.